mdmparis/defense-finder/README.md

 ```

 It creates a table in the output folder, with the following header :
-- hit_id: protein ID
+- `hit_id`: protein ID
-- logit_Def_ESMDF: score for ESM_DF (with the model you used, 35M per default)
+- `logit_Def_ESMDF`: score for ESM_DF (with the model you used, 35M per default)
-- above_F1_thresh_ESMDF: whether the score on the protein is above the F1 threshold defined in the paper
+- `above_F1_thresh_ESMDF`: whether the score on the protein is above the F1 threshold defined in the paper
-- above_FDR_1p_thresh_ESMDF: whether the score on the protein is above the False Discovery rate 1% threshold defined in the paper
+- `above_FDR_1p_thresh_ESMDF`: whether the score on the protein is above the False Discovery rate 1% threshold defined in the paper
-- above_FDR_0.1p_thresh_ESMDF: whether the score on the protein is above the False Discovery rate 0.1% threshold defined in the paper
+- `above_FDR_0.1p_thresh_ESMDF`: whether the score on the protein is above the False Discovery rate 0.1% threshold defined in the paper
-- logit_Def_GeneCLRDF: score for the protein with GeneCLR_DF
+- `logit_Def_GeneCLRDF`: score for the protein with GeneCLR_DF
-- above_F1_thresh_GeneCLRDF: whether the score on the protein is above the F1 threshold defined in the paper
+- `above_F1_thresh_GeneCLRDF`: whether the score on the protein is above the F1 threshold defined in the paper
-- above_FDR_1p_thresh_GeneCLRDF: whether the score on the protein is above the False Discovery rate 1% threshold defined in the paper
+- `above_FDR_1p_thresh_GeneCLRDF`: whether the score on the protein is above the False Discovery rate 1% threshold defined in the paper
-- above_FDR_0.1p_thresh_GeneCLRDF: whether the score on the protein is above the False Discovery rate 0.1% threshold defined in the paper
+- `above_FDR_0.1p_thresh_GeneCLRDF`: whether the score on the protein is above the False Discovery rate 0.1% threshold defined in the paper
-- gene_name: if this gene is annotated by defenseFinder, name of the gene (subset of the "_defense_finder_genes.tsv" output file)
+- `gene_name`: if this gene is annotated by defenseFinder, name of the gene (subset of the "_defense_finder_genes.tsv" output file)
-- sys_id: if this gene is annotated by defenseFinder, name of the system
+- `sys_id`: if this gene is annotated by defenseFinder, name of the system
-- replicon: if this gene is annotated by defenseFinder, name of the replicon
+- `replicon`: if this gene is annotated by defenseFinder, name of the replicon